TEXT-S&P summary: Solvay S.A.

 Rationale

-The ratings on Belgium-based chemical group Solvay S.A. reflect Standard & Poor's Ratings Services' view of its "satisfactory" business risk profile and its "intermediate" financial risk profile.
+The ratings on Belgium-based chemical group Solvay S.A. reflect Standard & Poor's Ratings Services' view of its "satisfactory" business risk profile and its "intermediate" financial risk.

-* Cheung Wai Bun Charles, J.P. has been appointed as an executive director and chairman of board
+We assess the group's business risk profile in the high end of the satisfactory category.
+We take into account Solvay's leading global positions in mature commodity product lines, such as soda ash, hydrogen peroxide, caustic soda, and a broad range of specialty polymers, and, following the Rhodia acquisition, the group's heightened presence in high-growth countries (in Asia and Latin America), and its reduced cyclicality.
+In our opinion, the group's profitability is favorable, given its high generation of EBITDA after maintenance capital expenditures (capex) throughout the industry cycles.
+Solvay benefits from its large-scale, vertically integrated plants and its focus on energy efficiency and cost reductions.
+Pressure points include substantial multiyear capex programs to increase capacity and cost efficiency, and its exposure to industry cyclicality and GDP swings for commodity and specialty chemicals.

-* Board returns to twelve members as Hess fills vacancy from recent retirement of John Latimer Source text for Eikon: Further company coverage:
+We qualify Solvay's financial risk profile as intermediate, owing to its fairly prudent financial policy, strong liquidity, and our expectation that its credit metrics will improve to levels that we would consider commensurate with the rating by year-end 2013.
+We view an adjusted ratio of funds from operations (FFO) to debt of at least 35%, with our assumption of a midcycle EBITDA of about EUR1.8 billion, as commensurate with the rating.
+Negative factors include the cyclicality of the group's operating cash flows, anticipated large capex, which would lead to moderate free operating cash flow (FOCF) until at least 2013 under our base-case scenario, and high debt adjustments, notably for pensions.